Breakthrough hopes dented as Ukraine accuses Russia of new incursion

 The United States said on Wednesday new military incursions on Ukraine's eastern border indicate a Russian-directed counter-offensive is likely under way in two Ukrainian towns.

-White House spokesman Josh Earnest said the military movement "would be consistent with the other kinds of destabilising military activities that Russia has pursued in Ukraine".
+White House spokesman Josh Earnest said the military movement "would be consistent with the other kinds of destabilizing military activities that Russia has pursued in Ukraine".

 Ukraine's State Security services said in a statement late on Wednesday that it had detained a private in Ukraine's easternmost Luhansk Province from a unit stationed in Russia's Rostov region near the border with Ukraine.

-The statement said that when questioned, he said his military unit transfers military equipment and ammunition including multiple rocket launchers BM-21 Grads as well as armoured personnel carriers to the rebels.
+The statement said that when questioned, he said his military unit transfers military equipment and ammunition including multiple rocket launchers BM-21 Grads as well as armored personnel carriers to the rebels.

 Fighting in the east erupted in April, a month after Russia annexed Ukraine's Crimean peninsula in response to the toppling of a pro-Moscow president in Kiev.